-Once government accepts a tender, it is binding on both parties.
-This means that the person or company that won the tender has to provide the goods or services in the manner agreed to and at the price offered, and government must pay the agreed price at the agreed time.
-In other words, once accepted, a tender is a binding contract.
+Once government accepts a tender, it is binding contract on both parties.
+This means that the company that won the tender must provide the goods or services in the manner agreed to and at the price offered, and government must pay the agreed price at the agreed time.

 Tenders at all levels of government (national, provincial, local) must be advertised.

-The five district councils and 24 local councils in the Western Cape are required to advertise their tenders in local newspapers and in public places, such as libraries and council noticeboards.
+The 30 local municipalities in the Western Cape are required to advertise their tenders in local newspapers and in public places, such as libraries and municipal noticeboards.

 Other information of interest:

 - Insight into Supply Chain Management in a Municipal Environment

 - Know the basics of How to do Business with Government

 - Preferential Procurement & Broad Based Black Economic Empowerment

 - Unsolicited Proposals

 - Certificate of Independent Bid Determination (SBD 9)